Win9XCHI/Stack-MEAN-TODOlistApp/README.md

 Tools & Technologies: HTML, Jade, Bootstrap, JavaScript, AJAX, JQuery, Node.js, Express, MongoDB, REST API.

 Opportunities for improvement:
-1. User authentication;
+1. User authentication (add new table in DB and use JWT standard, LocalStorage);
-2. Add priority and deadline with able email alert for tasks;
+2. Add priority and deadline with able email alert for tasks (add new fields in table "task", functions on front-end for movement tasks);
-3. Add history projects and tasks;
+3. Add history projects and tasks (add new page);
-4. Productivity tracking tools.
+4. Productivity tracking tools (add new page and calculation functions);
+5. Refactoring front-end on Angular.